ministryofjustice/tech-docs-github-pages-publisher/README.md

 ## Breaking Change in v3

 The inputs to the htmlproofer tool have changed so that the URL checks are stricter than before.
-It will not check URL's that start with https://github.com/ministryofjustice ie MoJ GH Org URLs as the tool will return a failure when testing URLs to internal and private repositories.
+It will not check URLs that start with https://github.com/ministryofjustice ie MoJ GH Org URLs as the tool will return a failure when testing URLs to internal and private repositories.
+The tool will also fail a URL test when the changes exist in a branch which have not been published to gh-pages yet.
+MoJ GH Org URLs will have to be manually checked.

 ## Breaking Change in v2